ScottMastro/VikNGS/README.md

 VikNGS also provides a simulation component which can be used to analyze Type I error or power under different experimental designs, varying sample sizes and with different types of association tests.

+Release versions for Windows, Mac and Linux (compiled on Ubuntu) can be found at https://github.com/ScottMastro/vikNGS/releases/

 Full documentation can be found at https://vikngsdocs.readthedocs.io/en/latest/